Over 23 million Australians aren't consuming a healthy diet

 By Biwa Kwan, Phillippa Carisbrooke

-In addition, a new assessment has found the federal government's made only "limited progress" in implementing globally recommended policies to improve people's diets and reduce obesity over the last five years.
+Over 23 million people living in Australia aren't consuming a healthy diet.
+And a new assessment's found the federal government's made only "limited progress" implementing globally recommended policies to improve people's diets and reduce obesity over the last five years, up until June 2021.

 By Biwa Kwan, Phillippa Carisbrooke